k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 Which of the following statements is true?

-A: Execution order defines the order of the population objects execution within an LU schema.
+A: Execution order defines the order of the execution of population objects in an LU schema.

-B: Execution orders have a default value based on the LU's schema's hierarchy.
+B: Execution orders have a default value based on the LU schema's hierarchy.

-C: Execution orders can be defined by the LU implementer after a very careful thinking and strategizing process.
+C: Execution orders can be defined by the LU implementer after a very careful decision-making and strategizing process.

-D: The higher the number of the execution order, the lower will be the priority of the population mapping executions.
+D: The higher number in the execution order, the lower priority of the population mapping execution.

 E: All of the above.